Dollar Weakness Spurs Short Covering in Cocoa Futures

-Cocoa prices today recovered from early losses and are sharply higher as dollar weakness (DXY00) sparked short covering in cocoa futures.
-Cocoa prices today initially moved lower, with NY cocoa falling to a 3-week low and London cocoa dropping to a 5-month low.
-Global trade war fears are weighing on cocoa prices on concern that consumer demand for cocoa and cocoa products will decline as the global trade war escalates and tariffs boost already-high cocoa prices.
+Cocoa prices have been on the defensive over the past two months, and NY cocoa fell to a 5-month low on March 21 due to an improving supply outlook.
+On February 28, the International Cocoa Organization (ICCO) forecasted a global cocoa surplus of 142,000 MT for 2024/25, the first surplus in 4 years.
+ICCO also projected that 2024/25 global cocoa production will rise +7.8% y/y to 4.84 MMT.

+The recovery in cocoa inventories is also bearish for prices.
+Since falling to a 21-year low of 1,263,493 bags on January 24, ICE-monitored cocoa inventories held in US ports have rebounded and climbed to a 5-3/4 month high Monday of 1,883,691 bags.

-Last Thursday, NY cocoa rose to a 1-1/4 month high on signs of a weak mid-crop cocoa harvest in West Africa.
+On April 3, NY cocoa rose to a 1-3/4 month high on signs of a weak mid-crop cocoa harvest in West Africa.
 According to Rabobank, late-arriving rains in the region have limited crop growth, and recent cocoa farmer surveys from the Ivory Coast and Ghana have been disappointing.

-Concern about the Ivory Coast's upcoming mid-crop is supporting cocoa prices.
+Concern about the Ivory Coast's upcoming mid-crop is supportive of cocoa prices.
 The mid-crop is the smaller of two annual cocoa harvests, which typically starts this month.
 The average estimate for this year's Ivory Coast mid-crop is 400,000 MT, down -9% from last year's 440,000 MT.

 Demand concerns are weighing on cocoa prices.
 Executives from chocolate makers Hershey and Mondelez recently warned that high prices are hurting demand.
 On February 4, Mondelez executives warned of a potential slowdown in chocolate demand when CFO Zarmella said, "We are seeing signs, particularly in parts of the world like North America, where cocoa consumption is coming down."
 Also, on February 18, the company warned that chocolate prices could rise as much as 50% due to the surge in cocoa prices, which would curb chocolate demand.
 In addition, Hershey executives said on February 6 that high cocoa prices are forcing it to reformulate recipes by replacing cocoa with other ingredients.